nicoleump/ga-dsiplus/roadmap/week08/readme.md

 ## Framing:

 Your portfolio and GA Profiles are the most critical pieces of your public image in securing a job.
 Online Alumni GA Profiles are the best way for GA’s employment partners to reach you directly regarding new opportunities!
-This session is dedicated to showing best practices for your portfolio and building your Alumni Profile utilizing your Brand Statement, Resume and Job Search Strategy.
+This session is dedicated to showing best practices for your portfolio and building your Alumni GA Profile utilizing your Brand Statement, Resume and Job Search Strategy.

 ## Portfolio: